We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 When compared to the high-end drive and power units, the controls for the Sommer Direct Drive Garage Door Opener are fairly basic.
 Customers get two remotes and a standard wall panel for opening/closing the door and operating the lights.
 These controls are perfectly functional and quite similar to the control functions of the Genie.
 While the Sommer Direct Drive is Homelink-compatible, potential buyers should note that this package includes no exterior entry system.
 Given the Sommer's price, some owners told us they were disappointed by the absence of this feature.

 Dale brings over 40 years of automotive industry experience to the BestReviews table.
 An avid DIY guy, he has worked with, rebuilt, and led maintenance on a variety of vehicles.
-He’s also well-versed in fleet management and operation.
+He’s also well-versed in fleet management and vehicle operations.
 Dale’s past experiences include distinguished service as an officer in the US Army.

 Since 1993, the law has required all garage door openers to have a built-in safety system that prevents the door from closing on an object beneath it.
 This protects children, animals, and vehicles, among other things.
 The Chamberlain PD210D Power Drive complies with the law by providing two infrared beam units fixed on either side of the door.
 If anything breaks the beam, the mechanism stops.
 Most manufacturers provide this type of system and, although some Chamberlain PD210D owners reported having difficulty with the initial alignment, the system works well when set up.
 The Chamberlain PD210D also provides security by way of a 'rolling code': every time you press the remote, the code changes.
 With 100 billion combinations available, it will never be the same twice, making it next to impossible for thieves to break in.
 Chamberlain garage door openers also feature a strong PosiLock system, making it impossible for the door to be forced open without the use of heavy-duty equipment.